 There are four options for beginning students at UVM.
 Most economics majors begin with introductory courses in macroeconomics (EC11) and microeconomics (EC12).
 These courses fulfill the distribution requirements for social sciences, and are required for a minor or major in economics, as well as programs outside the College of Arts and Sciences such as business administration.

 Economics gives you an understanding of how individuals and the societies they live in provide for material needs and wants.
-Within this framework, the subject addresses a broad variety of issues including employment, inflation, growth and development, technological change, international trade, money and banking, poverty, the environment, and the role of markets and governments in economic processes.
+The subject addresses a variety of issues including employment, inflation, growth and development, technological change, international trade, money and banking, poverty, the environment, and the role of markets and governments in economic processes.

 B.A. & B.S.
 Options